Bhagavad Gita Chapter 5 Verse 25 Meaning

 What is the main idea of Bhagavad Gita 5.25?

+This verse carries the weight of lived truth.
 The sages obtain absolute freedom or Moksha when their sins have been destroyed, their dualities have been torn asunder, they are self-controlled, and they are intent on the welfare of all beings.
-This verse emphasizes renunciation with clarity and purpose.
+In the context of finding true renunciation through...

 How can I apply Bhagavad Gita 5.25 in daily life?